Post Study Work Visa UK 2025

 To become eligible for this visa category, you must meet all of the following criteria:

-• Hold a valid Tier-4 student visa: This is the visa you must have used to study in the UK.
+• Hold a valid Tier-4 student visa: You must have used this visa to study in the UK.

-• Successfully complete a qualifying UK degree: It includes undergraduate degrees, taught and research Master’s degrees, and PhDs.
+• Complete a qualifying UK degree: Undergraduate, taught and research Master’s degrees, and PhDs.
 Your university must comply with the Register of Education Providers.

 • Meet the minimum study duration: You must have studied for at least one academic year (9 months) at degree level in the UK.
 If your course is less than a year, you must have studied for the entire duration of your visa.

-• Be in the UK when you apply: You cannot apply from outside the UK.
+• Be in the UK when you apply: You cannot apply outside the UK.

 • Meet English language requirements: You must have an English language qualification approved by the Home Office, such as an IELTS or TOEFL test.